-9. Officers
+9. Commission may employ or engage persons

-The Commission may, with the approval of the Minister, employ or engage such officers, servants and other persons as are necessary for the purposes of carrying out its functions under this Act.
+The Commission may, with the approval of the Minister, employ or engage such persons as are necessary for the purposes of carrying out its functions under this Act.

+[Section 9 amended: No. 11 of 2021 s.
+7.]

 Part 3 — Producers’ committees

 [Heading inserted: No. 20 of 2000 s.
 12.]

+Division 1 — Establishing producers’ committees

+[Heading inserted: No. 21 of 2021 s.
+8.]

 10. Preliminary requirements for establishment of producers’ committees

+(1) A producer or producers of agricultural produce, or a body representing the interests of such producers, may request the Commission to conduct a poll for the purpose of establishing a producers’ committee with responsibility for the agricultural produce for the whole State or a part of the State.

+(1A) A request made under subsection (1) must —

+(a) be made in writing; and

+(b) specify the agricultural produce for which the producers’ committee is proposed to have responsibility; and

+(c) specify the objects sought to be effected by establishing the producers’ committee; and

+(d) if the producers’ committee is proposed to be established only in relation to a particular part of the State, specify the part of the State in relation to which it is proposed to be established.

-(1) Before establishing a producers’ committee the Commission shall cause notice to be published of its intention to establish that committee.
+(1B) The Commission must publish notice of a proposal to establish the producers’ committee.

-(2) A notice referred to in subsection (1) —
+(2) A notice referred to in subsection (1B) —

-(a) shall be published in the manner directed by the Minister; and
+(a) must be published in the manner directed by the Minister; and

+(aa) must specify the name or names of the producer or producers, or body, that made the request; and

-(b) shall explain in simple terms the objects sought to be effected by the proposal; and
+(b) must explain in simple terms the objects sought to be effected by the proposal; and

-(c) shall specify the agricultural produce the subject of the proposal; and
+(c) must specify the agricultural produce for which the producers’ committee is proposed to have responsibility; and

 [(d) deleted]

-(e) where the producers’ committee is to be established only in relation to a particular part of the State, shall specify the part of the State in relation to which the producers’ committee is proposed to be established; and
+(e) where the producers’ committee is to be established only in relation to a particular part of the State, must specify the part of the State in relation to which the producers’ committee is proposed to be established; and

-(f) shall invite submissions from producers who may be affected by the proposal.
+(f) must invite submissions from producers who may be affected by the proposal.

-(2a) In performing its functions under this section and section 11, the Commission shall have regard to any submissions made to it under subsection (2)(f).
+(2a) In performing its functions under this Division, the Commission must have regard to any submissions made to it under subsection (2)(f).

-(3) If the Commission is satisfied that, having regard to the interests of the agricultural industry in question, the formation of the proposed producers’ committee would be materially to the financial detriment of a producer or producers who may be affected by the proposal the Commission shall not proceed to conduct the poll in accordance with the provisions of this section but if the Commission is not so satisfied the Commission shall conduct the poll.
+(3) If the Commission is satisfied that, having regard to the interests of the agricultural industry in question, the formation of the proposed producers’ committee would be materially to the financial detriment of a producer or producers who may be affected by the proposal the Commission must not proceed to conduct the poll in accordance with the provisions of this section but if the Commission is not so satisfied the Commission must, subject to subsection (5), conduct the poll.

-(4) For the purposes of facilitating its consideration of the submissions under subsection (3) the Commission may invite any producers who in the opinion of the Commission have an interest in the proposal to attend meetings of the Commission.
+(4) For the purposes of subsection (3), the Commission may invite any producer who in its opinion has an interest in the proposal to attend meetings of the Commission.

-(5) The Commission shall not conduct a poll for the establishment of a producers’ committee unless the person or persons requesting the establishment of the producers’ committee in question deposit with the Commission such sum as is determined by the Commission as the reasonable costs of the poll and the estimated initial costs of the establishment of the producers’ committee.
+(5) The Commission must not conduct a poll for the establishment of a producers’ committee unless the producer or producers, or body, that requested the poll deposits with the Commission such sum as is determined by the Commission as the reasonable costs of the poll and the estimated initial costs of the establishment of the producers’ committee.

-(6) Any moneys paid to the Commission under subsection (5) shall be repaid by the producers’ committee out of the funds of the producers’ committee to the persons who made the deposit under that subsection in accordance with the directions of the Commission.
+(6) If the Commission resolves to establish the producers’ committee, any money paid to the Commission under subsection (5) must be repaid by the producers’ committee out of the funds of the producers’ committee to the producer or producers, or body, that made the deposit under that subsection.